 As plans developed, noted consultant Vincent Ponte completed a study in 1969 for the future park based on recommendations made in his transportation plan for Dallas.
 These plans — widely supported by the City of Dallas — included the separation of pedestrian, automobile and truck traffic in an effort to alleviate congestion in a booming business center.
 The development of Thanks-Giving Square was seen by the city as a place to implement these plans — at an affordable price — as a testbed for future expansion to other areas of downtown.
 Designed were a series of pedestrianways and truck passages linking all nearby office towers together under a beautifully-landscaped greenspace.
 Balancing civic wishes with the Foundation’s plans for the park, however, were not without disagreement.

 Disagreements over the use of the park (balancing public access with the private, religious theme of the park) resulted in a new contract between the city and Foundation in 1972.
 This resulted in the transfer of ownership for various parts of the project.
 Prior to this, the city planned to maintain the park with a section of it set aside for public use.
 With the new contract, complete surface rights were handed over to the Thanks-Giving Foundation for the construction and maintenance of the park.
-In return, the City would gain control of everything under the park.
+In return, the City would gain control of everything under the garden.
 Dallas Parks Department exited the project and the Public Works Department became responsible for the underground development of the park (paid for with $5 million from the 1972 bond program).
 Concerns of limited public access due to walls surrounding the park were addressed with plans for a designated portal to the underground pedestrian network.